moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

 };
 ```

-> ❗The Content Delivery API uses underscore instead of dash for locales.
+> ❗ The Content Delivery API uses underscore instead of dash for locales.
 As you can see in the example we used `en_US`, and not `en-US`.

 #### Static translations